MoeHamoud/android-interview-questions/README.md

 * **How does the `try{}`, `catch{}`, `finally` works?** - [Learn from here](https://www.youtube.com/watch?v=Z_5e8MjRWnc&list=PL6nth5sRD25g_M_OgsMQgYIrESzzkGLME&index=13)

+    - If an exception is thrown during a sequence of statements inside a try-catch block, the sequence of statements is interrupted and the flow of control will skip directly to the catch-block.
+    - You can attach a finally-clause to a try-catch block.
+The code inside the finally clause will always be executed, even if an exception is thrown from within the try or catch block.

 * **What is the difference between a `Checked Exception` and an `Un-Checked Exception`?** - [Learn from here](https://www.w3schools.in/java-questions-answers/difference-between-checked-and-unchecked-exceptions-in-java/)

+    - Checked exceptions occur at compile time.
+    - Checked exceptions are a sub-class of the exception class.

+    - Unchecked exceptions occur at runtime.
+    - Unchecked exceptions are runtime exceptions and hence are not a part of the Exception class.

 #### Others